harmony-one/horizon/tools/elc/README.md

 # Horizon Ethereum Light Client (ELC) on Harmony
 Ethereum Light Client (ELC) is a SPV-based light client implemented as a smart contract that receives and stores Ethereum block header information.
-A reference implementation can be found in [near's eth-client](https://github.com/near/rainbow-bridge-rs/blob/master/eth-client/src/lib.rs).
-Some part of this is already ported in [here](https://github.com/rlan35/ethClient), which can be borrowed to further develop this component.

 ## Requirements
 - nodejs